Kids love Yorkies.

 If either you or your kids are allergic to dogs, you’ll be happy to know that won’t be an issue with Yorkies.
 Since the Yorkshire Terrier doesn’t produce excessive fur like most other dogs, they don’t usually cause an allergic reaction.

 There’s a slight chance that you might still be allergic to this breed.
 But the possibility is much lower than with other dog breeds.

 This is actually one of the reasons why Yorkies can be great with kids.
 They have no trouble keeping up with the intense energy that most kids bring.

 On top of that, Yorkies are quite playful.
 In fact, they are so playful that if you don’t train them well, they might end up burning too much energy (it’s like they don’t even realize how small they are).

 Yorkies Sleep Peacefully

-Most new owners are usually surprised when it comes to how much sleep time Yorkies require.
-Well, instead of getting worried, you need to cherish these moments.
-She will be awake very soon and start yapping all over again.
+Most new owners are surprised when it comes to how much sleep time Yorkies require.
+But there’s no need to worry.
+Instead, cherish those quiet moments.
+Your pup will be awake very soon and start yapping all over again.

-At times, I can easily confuse a Yorkie with a serious runway model.
-Yorkies can actually pull off any dog outfit with style and glamour.
-If you or your family love to play dress-up, then go for Yorkies.
-I guarantee you that you are definitely in for a surprise.
+It is easy confuse a Yorkie with a runway model.
+Ok, so we actually pick their outfits, not them, but they bring the ability to pull off any dog outfit with style and glamour.
+If you or your family love to play dress-up, then Yorkies are your breed, no question.